utshomax/postman-docs/src/pages/docs/sending-requests/authorization/aws-signature.md

     url: "https://www.postman.com/case-studies/intuit/"
 ---

-AWS is the authorization workflow for Amazon Web Services requests.
+AWS Signature is the authorization workflow for Amazon Web Services requests.
 AWS uses a custom HTTP scheme based on a keyed-HMAC (Hash Message Authentication Code) for authentication.

 The official AWS Signature documentation provides more detail: